 In 1907, Marc Aurel Stein heard about this cave and arrived in Dunhuang.

-Though Wang Yuanlu refused to sell those documents in the Dunhuang Library Cave at the beginning, Stein managed to trick Wang to give up and purchased over 9000 pieces of scrolls and other relics with little money, most of them now are preserved in the British Museum.
+Though Wang Yuanlu refused to sell those documents in the Dunhuang Library Cave initially, Stein managed to trick Wang into giving up and purchasing over 9000 pieces of scrolls and other relics with little money; most of them are now preserved in the British Museum.

 In 1908, Paul Pelliot picked and bought the most valuable 6000 ancient classics and transported them back to France, which are now in the La Bibliothèque Nationale de France.

-In the next few years, Russians, Japanese, and Americans came and took away more scrolls, cut off many frescoes, as well as painted sculptures.
+In the next few years, Russians, Japanese, and Americans came and took away more scrolls, cut off many frescoes, and painted sculptures.

-Besides having preserved some remaining scrolls, the Qing government did nothing useful to stop the outflow, until the empire ended in 1912.
+Besides preserving some remaining scrolls, the Qing government did nothing useful to stop the outflow until the empire ended in 1912.

 Statue of the Tang Dynasty from the 328th Cave of Mogao Grottoes — Harvard Art Museums (Photo by Dongmaiying)

-Some of those invaluable relics of Mogao Caves that were dispersed all over the world have been well preserved and researched, while others were destroyed.
+Some of those invaluable relics of Mogao that were dispersed worldwide have been well preserved and researched, while others were destroyed.

-Wang Yuanlu used all the sold money to fix and rebuild the grottoes, and later was widely criticized for being a traitor who caused huge loss to national treasures.
+Wang Yuanlu used all the sold money to fix and rebuild the grottoes and later was widely criticized for being a traitor who caused huge losses to national treasures.

-After having realized the enormous values of the scrolls and relics that he sold out, he got depressed, lost sanity in some gossips, and passed away in 1931.
+After having realized the enormous value of the scrolls and relics that he sold out, he got depressed, lost his sanity in some gossip, and passed away in 1931.

-From 1940 to 1942, famous artist Zhang Daqian stayed there and copied murals in the Mogao Caves, and did excellent jobs moving those exceptional artistic paintings to the canvas.
+From 1940 to 1942, famous artist Zhang Daqian stayed there and copied murals in the caves and did excellent jobs moving those exceptional artistic paintings onto the canvas.

 Copied Painting of Mogao Murals by Zhang Daqian

-After a long time of being buried, robbed, and broke, Mogao Caves finally welcomed its guardian Chang Shuhong (1904 — 1994), who arrived in 1943 and established the Dunhuang Academy, and dedicated his life to protecting this place.
+After a long time of being buried, robbed, and broken, Mogao finally welcomed its guardian Chang Shuhong (1904 — 1994), who arrived in 1943 and established the Dunhuang Academy, and dedicated his life to protecting this place.

 Copy Painting of Dunhuang Murals by Chang Shuhong and His Wife Li Chengxian.

-However, despite all top-level protections, tourists and exposures to humidity, temperature, and lights still are causing irreversible damages to those historic and elaborate artworks.
+However, despite all top-level protections, tourists and exposures to humidity, temperature, and lights still are causing irreversible damage to those historic and elaborate artworks.

-Therefore, not all caves are open to tourists today, and visitors are not allowed to take photos nor stay too long time in open caves.
+Therefore, not all caves are open to tourists today, and visitors are not allowed to take photos or stay too long in open caves.

-At the same time, more modern technologies are used to display the wonders of the Mogao Caves, including copied caves, digital websites (https://www.e-dunhuang.com/), movies, theaters, videos, etc.
+At the same time, more modern technologies are used to display the wonders of the Mogao, including copied caves, digital websites (https://www.e-dunhuang.com/), movies, theaters, videos, etc.

 Sculptures and Murals (618 — 712) in the 328 Cave of Mogao Grottoes